NatDotGit/PONS/README.txt

 this project.
 https://lifesciencedb.jp/bp3d/info_en/index.html

-More information about the Z-Anatomy project which this project is derrivitive of can be found here: https://github.com/LluisV/Z-Anatomy
+More information about the Z-Anatomy project which this project is derivative of can be found here: https://github.com/LluisV/Z-Anatomy